shinaushin/Projection_Mapping/README.md

 Writes marker 3D coordinate in camera coordinate frame on image

-Draws checkerboard corners detected on image (4x3 checkerboard)
+Draws checkerboard corners detected on image (4x3 checkerboard -- can be changed in code)

 ### marker_det_plots_bad_rot_metric/